PARACAS

 PARACAS TEXTILES

 The names Cavernas and Necropolis have also been used to categorize textiles found in Paracas sites.
 Paracas Cavernas textiles are woven in a loom and designs are structurally part of the textiles.
 Color is limited and designs are rectilinear and highly stylized.
-Motifs are formed with repeated parallel lines, usually black or yellow on a red background.
-None of these motifs are completely filled in with another color, so the background color is always visible.
+Designs are based on the use of clear lines that stand out in contrast against the background color.
+None of the motifs depicted are completely filled-in with another color, so the background color is always visible within these representations.
 The grid-like organization of many of these motifs is likely due to the fact that the artists had to work within the structure of warps and wefts that make the fabric (see section titled “Textile Techniques”).

 Paracas (Necropolis, Linear Style).
 Border Fragment.
 South coast, Peru.
 100 B.C./A.D.200.
 Corton, plain weave with wool in stitches.
 39.4x20.3 cm.
 Art Institute of Chicago.